Max Purcell vs. Jordan Thompson: Prediction and Match Betting Odds | Chengdu Open

 Max Purcell vs. Jordan Thompson Trends and Insights

+- In his last match, which was slated for August 29, 2023 at the US Open, Thompson was eliminated against Botic Van de Zandschulp via walkover.

-- In his 31 matches over the past 12 months across all court surfaces, Purcell has played an average of 25.9 games (23.5 in best-of-three matches).
+- In his 31 matches over the past 12 months across all court types, Purcell has played an average of 25.9 games (23.5 in best-of-three matches).

-- Thompson has averaged 24.2 games per match (23.0 in best-of-three matches) through his 45 matches played in the past year across all court surfaces, while winning 52.2% of the games.
+- Thompson is averaging 24.2 games per match (23.0 in best-of-three matches) in his 45 matches played in the past 12 months across all court types, winning 52.2% of those games.

-- Thompson is averaging 23.1 games per match (23.0 in best-of-three matches) and 10.3 games per set through 28 matches on hard courts in the past 12 months.
+- Thompson is averaging 23.1 games per match (23.0 in best-of-three matches) and 10.3 games per set in 28 matches on hard courts in the past year.

-- Purcell and Thompson have been equally balanced, each winning five of 10 sets versus the other.
+- When it comes to sets, it's been very even between Purcell and Thompson, each securing five sets against the other.

-- Thompson has taken down Purcell in 52 of 97 total games between them, good for a 53.6% winning percentage.
+- Thompson and Purcell have squared off in 97 total games, and Thompson has won more often, capturing 52 of them.

-- In their four matches against each other, Purcell and Thompson are averaging 24.3 games and 2.5 sets.
+- Thompson and Purcell have squared off four times, and they have averaged 24.3 games and 2.5 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.